RSS

 Richard Charnin (TruthIsAll)

-There has been much discussion and controversy regarding the number of unnatural JFK-related witness deaths that occurred following the 1963 assassination.
-The mysterious deaths were a combination of homicides, suicides, accidents and undetermined origin.
+There has been much discussion and controversy regarding the number of unnatural JFK-related witness deaths that occurred following the assassination.
+The deaths were a combination of homicides, suicides, accidents and undetermined origin.
 This analysis of the probabilities of the deaths occurring over 1-15 year time intervals has been updated in Executive Action: JFK Witness Deaths and the London Times Actuary.

 An actuary engaged by the London Times calculated the probability that at least EIGHTEEN witnesses would die within three years of the JFK assassination as 1 in 100,000 TRILLION.
 The calculation is mentioned in the 1973 film Executive Action based on a book by the original JFK researcher and lawyer Mark Lane.
 The film starred Burt Lancaster, Robert Ryan and Will Geer.

-THREE POSSIBILITIES
+TWO POSSIBILITIES

 Suppose that on Nov.
 22, 1963, 1400 individuals were selected at random from the entire U.S. population.
-Further suppose that within one year, at least 15 would die unnaturally under mysterious circumstances.
+Further suppose that within one year, at least 18 would die unnaturally under mysterious circumstances.
 Based on unnatural death mortality rates, only 1 in a random group of 1400 would be expected to die unnaturally.

 1) unrelated.
-It was just a 1 in 167 trillion coincidence.
+It was just a 1 in 1000 trillion coincidence.

-3) related.
+2) related.
 There was a common factor -a connection- between them.

 Once you have eliminated the impossible, whatever remains, however improbable, is the truth. – Arthur Conan Doyle